 When it comes to punishing kids, parents often resort to denying kids what they value most: Their phone.
 However new research reveals that banning kids from their social networks can seriously backfire on mom and dad.
 In a study carried out by the University of Chicago’s independent research organization, NORC in partnership with the Associated Press, more than 700 teens talked about the impact of being banned from Snapchat, Instagram and the like.
 Not surprisingly, more than a third of teens reported feeling anxious when restricted from their social networks.
 And when the ban was over?
-Teens tended to increase the amount of time and number of postings than prior to the punishment.
+Teens tended to increase the amount of time and number of posts than prior to the punishment.

 Encourage a Self-Imposed Social Media Break